The Code of Practice of the Jewellery Retail Industry Jointly published by the Consumer Council

-The “Natural Fei Cui Quality Mark” Scheme co-organised by HKJGA and KJMA aims to maintain Hong Kong’s reputation as the shopping paradise with authentic goods, and the ideal destination for natural jadeite.
-Under the Scheme, Jewellery Trade Laboratory Limited, the long-established subsidiary of HKJGA, is responsible for the accreditation process.
-Jewellery Trade Laboratory Limited was recognised as an accredited laboratory under the Hong Kong Laboratory Accreditation Scheme (HOKLAS) by Hong Kong Accreditation Service (HKAS) in early 2006, ensuring that all identification certificates issued fully comply with the international accreditation standards.
-All participating merchants of the “Natural Fei Cui Quality Mark” Scheme can only sell natural jadeite, and agree to the collection of samples by the Associations’ representatives for testing purpose.
+The “Natural Fei Cui Quality Mark” Scheme co-organized by HKJGA and KJMA aims to maintain Hong Kong’s reputation as the shopping paradise with authentic goods, and the ideal destination for natural jadeite.
+All participating merchants of the “Natural Fei Cui Quality Mark” Scheme can only sell natural jadeite and agree to the collection of samples by the Associations’ representatives for testing purpose.
 Those fulfilling the requirements will be granted an annual “Natural Fei Cui Quality Mark” for easy identification.
-To support the promotion initiatives of the “Natural Fei Cui Quality Mark”, all participating merchants are required to pay a promotion fee, and the difference will be borne by HKJGA and JEWMA.
+To support the promotion initiatives of the “Natural Fei Cui Quality Mark”, all participating merchants are required to pay a promotion fee and the difference will be borne by HKJGA and KJMA.

 Natural Fei Cui Quality Mark

 Rules and Regulations

 - Merchants applying for the “Natural Fei Cui Quality Mark” can only sell natural jadeite in their outlets.
 (No treated jadeite, resin-filled jadeite, dyed jadeite, or fake jadeite can be sold or displayed)